ngzube/accrete/README.md

 -time of collision, mass ratio impactor:target, tungsten anom of smaller, calculation with smaller mass

 ## Analysis files
-**datagrabber.py:** Python script to search for finished output files and compile lists of surviving particles, their mass, semi-major axis, dEpsilon, ID, and Run#.
+**datagrabber.py:** Python script to search for finished output files and compile lists of surviving particles, their mass, semi-major axis, dEpsilon, ID, and Run#.0

 **accplot.py:** Python; plot variations of dEpsilon, mass, semi-major for groups of runs